raymondlxc/100-days-of-code/r1-log.md

 ### R1D11
 TOday is R1D11.
 I started to learn and set up the environment of Spring+SpringMVC+MyBatis.
 I am going to set up a website with my friend.

+### R1D12
+Completed the problem of second chapter of the algorithm of Princeton.
+Also started to design the update module for the DTD index auto updating system.